Small kitchen design ideas

 For a more radical overhaul, consider fitting full-height cabinets.
 Usually, kitchens have a few feet of wall above the uppermost cabinets, but if you're short on storage, you can’t afford this redundant space.
 Full height cabinets will provide much more storage space.

-Another creative trick for making the most of narrow areas that would otherwise be wasted is installing a tall, slim pull-out pantry.
+Another creative trick for making the most narrow areas you would otherwise waste is installing a tall, slim pull-out pantry.
 You can then fill this up with all your cans, condiments, and containers of dried goods.

 Finally, double drawers can be an excellent way too, you guessed it, double the storage space of each drawer.

 Next up, magnets.
 Magnets?
 Indeed, magnetic storage solutions can turn wasted space on your kitchen walls into easily accessible storage areas.
 Think about it.
 Much of the space on the walls above your worktops aren’t actually used for anything.
 By fitting magnetic strips or rails along the wall, you can hang knives, ladles, spatulas and more.
 All your frequently used utensils are within easy reach, and you could save an entire drawer's worth of space!

 For heavier items, magnets won’t quite cut it, but sturdy wall-mounted rails can be a neat way to hang your pots and pans, freeing up even more cupboard space.

 Some good old-fashioned shelving can provide loads of extra room to keep those miscellaneous items.
 If your space permits, you can even turn entire walls into shelving space.
 This open look provides extra storage while doubling as an attractive feature for your kitchen.

 Finally, while shelves are useful, they can result in wasted space.
 An alternative option is flexible wire shelving, which can be adapted to suit your exact storage requirements, which may change over time.